-Before joining ABC 7 Chicago, Burton was a weeknight anchor for the 6 p.m. news at KWCH-TV in Wichita, Kan.
-While there, she was recognized for her role in a campaign that was instrumental in reducing the number of low birth weight babies and infant deaths.
+Before joining ABC 7 Chicago, Burton was a weeknight anchor for the 6 pm news at KWCH-TV in Wichita, Kansas.
+There she was recognized for her role in a campaign that was instrumental in reducing the number of low birth-weight babies and infant deaths.
 She also hosted the talk show "Viewpoint" (1990-92).

 Burton graduated from the University of Illinois at Urbana-Champaign with a B.S. degree in Psychology and Biology.
 While there she was a member of the Marching Illini, one of the nation's premiere college marching bands and had the opportunity to march in the Rose Bowl and the Liberty Bowl.
 She lives in Chicago.

 Roseland Matters, Hall of Famer Tim Hardaway host free technology-infused basketball camp